 Prof.dr.
 M. van Ham

-Professor of Urban Geography
+Professor of Urban Geography - Department of Urbanism

-Department of Urbanism
+Chair of department of Urbanism

 Maarten van Ham has been Professor of Urban Geography at the Faculty of Architecture and the Built Environment since 2011.
 In that same year he became Professor of Human Geography at the University of St Andrews in Scotland.